 Audition Dates 2017

-We understand that it may be difficult to attend our normal audition dates if you live outside the UK.
-We can accept audition videos and can arrange special dates to meet you if necessary.
-Get in touch with the Diploma team to discuss your needs: Diploma@WacArts.co.uk.
+We understand that for students who live outside of the UK, it may be difficult to attend our normal audition dates.
+We can accept audition videos/Skype and can arrange special dates to meet you if necessary, just get in touch with the diploma team to let us know on Diploma@WacArts.co.uk.

 If you are an EU citizen, you do not need a visa to study in the UK.